Company Financing Stages

 Expansion Round: This round is usually funded through short-term debt and is also sometimes referred to as “mezzanine financing”.
 This round usually occurs when a company is profitable but does not have enough capital available at present to continue pursuing growth opportunities.

 Bridge Financing: The Bridge financing round typically occurs only if a company is preparing for an Initial Public offering (IPO).
-This round is raised to cover the short-term costs associated with filing the IPO documents and best price viagra name brand legal expenses.
+This round is raised to cover the short-term costs associated with filing the IPO documents and legal expenses.
 This round is usually short term in nature with the expectation that proceeds from the IPO will pay off the loan.

 IPO: There can be many reasons for an IPO, and one of them is to raise a large amount of capital to further business expansion.
 When the IPO occurs, shares are sold to large institutional investors (hedge funds, pension funds, etc) and to the general public.